 And I confess they are usually so pretty and shiny and precious that I don’t keep them in the kitchen in case they get covered in food.
 Which means I write down my recipe variations at some later point (and can’t recall what random spice selection I used).

 So I was delighted to have the opportunity to test out the Chef’s notebook from Stone.
 It had never occurred to me before that professional chefs made use of notebooks to record their experiments and creations but it makes perfect sense.

 First up this is a nicely sized notebook with a vegan leather cover.
 It is similar in size to my Moleskine page a day.
 As this goes everywhere with me I know how easy it is to throw in a bag or have in your working space.

 What’s the paper like?

 The paper is amazing.
 It feels lovely and luxurious.
-This is exciting as the paper is waterproof and grease proof and made from offcuts of stone that would usually be wasted.
+This is exciting as the paper is waterproof and greaseproof and made from stone offcuts stone that would usually be wasted.

 Will the storage pocket hold all my random bits of paper?

 I initially thought the back pocket was a bit small.
 However, I then realised the benefit; I could actually see what was in.
 This is vital when your hands are potentially going to be covered with something sticky and dumping the contents of the pocket on the side probably isn’t an option.

 The page perforations are a thoughtful feature.
 I’ve ruined many a notebook by tearing out pages.

 What about the pen loop?